Serapias vomeracea: Description

 The inflorescence is composed by a narrow and elongated spike, with three to ten flowers.
 The relevant bracts are lanceolate and much longer than the tepals.
 Their color is red-purple, with darker longitudinal venation.
-The outer tepals are lanceolate and erect, forming an helmet-like structure.
+The outer tepals are lanceolate and erect, forming a helmet-like structure.
 Their color is purple-red or pinkish, with veins of darker color.
 The internal lateral tepals are brownish-purple and almost entirely hidden by the helmet.

 The labellum is brick red, trilobed and larger than the other tepals.
 The basal portion (hypochile) of the labellum is concave and enclosed in the helmet, with two raised and hairy lateral lobes.
 The apical portion of the labellum (epichile) is triangular-lanceolate, usually purple-red and quite hairy.
 The spur is missing.
 The flowering period extends from March to June.

 Reproduction

 Serapias vomeracea is an entomophilous plant, but cannot offer floral rewards to pollinators as it does not produce nectar.
 Therefore, pollinators are just attracted by the shape of the flower, forming a small tube used by insects to rest by night or as a refuge against the rain.
 In this process pollen gets stuck to the pollinators' bodies.
 Once they leave their shelter, they will deposit the pollen on other flowers and fertilize them.
 These orchids are mainly pollinated by some beetles (families Oedemeridae and Lymexylidae) and by bees (genera Ceratina, Eucera and Osmia).
 Seeds are dispersed by the wind (anemochory).